tacodata/fleet/README.md

   -h help message (this)
   -v verbose
   -m MACHINE (this is the hostname part of a fqdn)
-  -g list all machines in the group, just the HOSTNAME -d DOMAIN (the rest of the fqdn)
+  -g list all machines in the group (master should only list itself) -d DOMAIN (the rest of the fqdn)
   -p PEER_PORT, default is : 7001
   -l LOCAL CLIENT PORT, default is : 4001
   -c cert dir, if omitted will be constructed using /root/ssl-cert/MACHINE.DOMAIN
 ```

-so, for the above example, I would run (on that host):
+so, for the above example, I would run (on the appropriate hosts):

 ```
+c1: run_etcd -m c1 -g "c1" -d tacodata.com
+c2: run_etcd -m c2 -g "c1 c2 c3" -d tacodata.com
-run_etcd -m c1 -g "c1 c2 c3 c4 w1" -d tacodata.com
+c3: run_etcd -m c3 -g "c1 c2 c3" -d tacodata.com
 ```

+Note: pick any one of them to run with the -g switch with only their hostname.
+The initial 'master' node
+doesn't have any peers to contact, so, it must be started without any peers.